xreef/EMailSender/README.md

  - 20/05/2022: v3.0.1 Put inside scope the client declaration (if you don't use SSLClient) for backward compatibility
  - 18/05/2022: v3.0.0 Add STM32 support.
 Add SSLClient integration to allow send Email with SSL encryption (like Gmail) with ethernet (tested with STM32, ESP32, w5500, and enc28j60), minor fix
  - 12/04/2021: v2.4.3 Fix multiple email send
- - 12/04/2021: v2.4.1 Add support for LITTLEFS and Ffat on esp32 and fix certificate verification from esp32 core 1.0.5
+ - 12/04/2021: v2.4.1 Add support for LITTLEFS and FFat on esp32 and fix certificate verification from esp32 core 1.0.5
  - 18/03/2021: v2.3.0 Add support for LittleFS on esp8266
- - 02/01/2021: v2.2.0 New support for SAMD devices via WiFiNINA (Arduino MKR WiFi 1010, Arduino Vidor 4000 and Arduino UNO WiFi Rev.2 ecc.).
+ - 02/01/2021: v2.2.0 New support for SAMD devices via WiFiNINA (Arduino MKR WiFi 1010, Arduino Vidor 4000 and Arduino UNO WiFi Rev.2 etc.).
  - 01/01/2021: v2.1.5 Add possibility to use EHLO instead of HELO, and SASL login.
  - 27/11/2020: v2.1.4 Add more constructor to allow more structure for distribution list (now const char*, char* and String array are supported)